com-480-data-visualization/MAP/README.md

 *Fig 2*

-Exploring the overall trends of the dataset across years, the mean departure delay peaks in 2014, but has a generally increasing pattern (Fig 3).
+Exploring the overall trends across years, the mean departure delay peaks in 2014, but has a generally increasing pattern (Fig 3).
 For cancellation rates, we don't see a clear pattern over years (Fig 4).

 ![Fig 3](eda-fig3.png)